 Emissions from individual components tend to be additive.
 To reduce the emissions:

-- ◆ The equipment must be mounted in a metal cubicle.
-Refer to EMC Compliance Table on page C-12. - ♦ The cubicle should be as free of openings as is practical.
-Vent systems suitable for EMC applications are available from cubicle suppliers and should be used.
+◆ The equipment must be mounted in a metal cubicle.
+Refer to EMC Compliance table on page C-12.

 Note Radiated magnetic and electric fields inside the cubicle will be high and any components fitted inside must be sufficiently immune.